top of page

 1. Administer and implement Program activities in accordance with the PRCS/TRCS policies.

-3. Provide leadership, strategic guidance, and supervision to the all programs/department including livelihood (vocational center, computer center), DRR and children activity center.
+3. Provide leadership, strategic guidance, and supervision to all programs/departments including livelihood (vocational center, computer center), DRR, and children activity center.

 4. Represent PRCS/TRCS by attending and contributing to inter-agency (health and other relevant) cluster meetings, and contributing to the continuing evolution of the UN-led strategy for Kashmir.